 Is Plug-In Solar Legal in New Mexico?
 (2026)

-Not yet.
-New Mexico has no dedicated plug-in solar law as of mid-2026.
+No activity yet Not yet.
+New Mexico has no active plug-in solar bill as of mid-2026.
 That doesn’t automatically make a plug-in kit illegal, but without a specific law your utility’s standard interconnection rules (written for rooftop systems) technically apply.
-Over 30 states considered plug-in solar bills in 2025–2026, so this may change — check back or see the states that already passed laws.
+30+ states have moved on this — check back or see the states that already passed laws.

 The rules at a glance